-The holiest week of the year is coming right up, and you’re invited to take part in the journey through Holy Week.
+The holiest week of the year is approaching, and you’re invited to take part in the journey through Holy Week.

 At both 8:00 am and 10:00 am.
 The later service will include an outdoor procession with palms, weather permitting

-Footwashing service in the church, 6:00 pm.
+Foot washing service in the church, 6:00 pm.
 Followed by a simple pot-luck Agape Meal with communion downstairs, concluding with the stripping of the altar back up in the church.
 Bring a simple vegetarian food to share.

 St. James will be open for prayer during the day.
-Our Good Friday Liturgy at 7:00 pm, which includes communion from reserved sacrament.
+Our Good Friday Liturgy is at 7:00 pm, which includes communion from reserved sacrament.

 On Thursday, we remember the Last Supper, at which Jesus charged his disciples to serve and love one another.
 We'll begin the evening at 6 pm in the church for the annual footwashing, then we'll go downstairs for an agape meal during which we'll share communion, then we will return to the church to strip the altar in preparation for Good Friday.
 Please bring some food to share (Mediterranean fare like cheese, bread, hummus, vegetables, fruit or other simple foods are encouraged) and put it down in the kitchen before the foot washing.
 After dinner, we return to the church for the stripping of the altar for Good Friday, when together we remove all ornament from the church.